tytydraco/yessleep/out/Im_a_Senior_Officer_in_Polands_Central_Bureau_of_Investigation_One_strange_family_is_above_the_law_and_always_has_been__Prologue__Birth_of_the_Room_C.md

 I stared at the screen.
 The cursor was still blinking, a little digital metronome keeping time with the end of our careers.

 — They told us to dig, — I said. — They gave us clearance.
 Oversight, Ops, fuckin’ Coordination Group.
-Two weeks ago, they were screaming for blood. *Get the Fundusz Sprawiedliwości clowns before they poison the vote.* Their words, not mine.
+Two weeks ago, they were screaming for blood. *Get the Justice Fund clowns before they poison the vote.* Their words, not mine.

 And now?